 How can you use them?

 The same way you incorporated nursery rhymes.
 You can incorporate tongue twisters into your everyday routines.
 Start with some simple ones.
 First, show your child how to pronounce it by setting the example, and then practice it together until you know it by heart.
-This will also influence her attention span and memory skills!
+This will also influence their attention span and memory skills!
 You can also have a competition to see who learns it first.

 These incredible tools not only twist the tongue but also the brain!
 Plus, it can be really fun to learn them together.
 You might even struggle as well!
-Make use of these fun tool and improve your little one’s language and cognitive skills!
+Make use of these fun tools and improve your little one’s language and cognitive skills!